SalmY001/note-taker/README.md

 1. To add a new note - Enter a note title and note text.
 2. Click the save button in the top right-hand side of the screen.
 3. The note will then appear on the left-hand side of the screen.
+4. To view the saved note's text, click on the note's title on the left-hand side of the screen.
-4. To delete a note - Click on the bin icon on the saved note.
+5. To delete a note - Click on the bin icon on the saved note.
-5. To add a new note click on the + icon in the top right-hand side of the screen and/or follow step 1.
+6. To add a subsequent note click on the + icon in the top right-hand side of the screen and/or repeat from step 1.

 Example images of the note taker application are displayed below.